 Make sure you type the correct business address in the form or use the pin marker to find it on the Google Maps provided in the onboarding process.

 To get your information listed, Google requires verification of your business.
 So after you create your account you will need to verify it.

-Here is how you can verify your Google My Business Listing
+How to verify your Google My Business listing?

 To do this follow the steps below: